-My three-year-old grandson, Alex, likes to help me open window shades.
-I’ll spare you the cheesy song we sing as we ask the morning sun to “please shine down.”
+My three-year-old grandson, Alex, likes to help me open our window shades.
+I’ll spare you the cheesy song we sing as we ask the morning sun to “please shine down on me.”

-I love how they just believe us.
-By faith, they trust.
+I love how children believe us.
+By faith, these little people just trust.

-For us , it’s harder, isn’t it?
+For us, it’s often harder.
 To believe there’s light beyond clouds.
-And it gets heavy.
+And the darkness gets so darn heavy.

 We feel it.
 We fight it.
-And we’re not alone.
-We see strain and struggle on faces in grocery stores and gas stations.
-In our neighborhoods and our churches.
+And it feels like we’re alone.
+But we’re not.
+We see it on faces.
+In grocery stores and in gas stations.
+In our neighborhoods and in our churches.

-We are bombarded with local, national, and world news that stirs up all kinds of anxious emotions.
+We are bombarded with news stories that stir up all kinds of anxiety.
 My pulse quickens just writing this.
 And I breathe deep.

-But, this morning my thoughts want to stay in a rut and I want to hide.
-It seems safe but if I linger, it becomes a dark place.
-When my brain spirals, I tell it, “Nope.
+But, this morning is one of those mornings when my thoughts are caught in a rut.
+I just want to hide.
+Sure, it seems safe but if I linger here, darkness wins.
+My brain spirals and I tell it, “Nope.
 We aren’t doing this.”

-Yep.
-Out loud.
-And I don’t care who hears.
-I breathe a prayer and focus on what the cloud is hiding ~ the good things.
+I say this out loud and I don’t care who hears.
+I breathe a prayer and focus on what the cloud is hiding ~ all the good things.

-These four little sentences printed on my favorite coffee mug help me focus.
+My favorite coffee mug has four little sentences that help me focus.
 “It’s a new day.
 I am alive.
 I am loved.
 I am thankful.”

 The good.

-When we allow our blessings to get bigger than our burdens, something beautiful happens.
+When we see our blessings, bigger than our burdens, something beautiful happens.
 We rise above them where God is.
 Where there’s courage and clarity.
-Where there’s peace in a new perspective.
-He speaks to the chaos in our minds and creates calm.
+Where there’s peace and new perspective.
+Where He speaks to the chaos in our minds and creates calm.

-God is always doing something new in us, around us, and for us.
-And that something is good.
+He is always doing something new in us and for us.
+And that something is always good.
 Even when we can’t see it.
 Even when it feels awful.
 Even when we don’t understand, we know we will be okay.
-No matter what.

 There’s mystery in this depth of faith.
 It takes a soul-deep trust that’s hard to explain.
 So, when I reassure my grandson that the sun and moon are there, God whispers the same to you and me.